-Remark 3.2.
+Remark 4.2.
 We could prove the existence of the Schur decomposition in the following way.
 (1) transform the arbitrary matrix to Hessenberg form.
-(2) Do the perfect shift Hessenberg QR with the eigenvalues which we known to exist one after the other. \Box
+(2) Do the perfect shift Hessenberg QR with the eigenvalues which we known to exist one after the other. \square

-We use a matrix of a previous MATLAB experiments to show that perfect shifts actually work.
+We use a matrix of a previous Matlab experiments to show that perfect shifts actually work.